litprog/litprog/lit/41_impl_prelude.md

 ## manifest

-The literate source is orderd according to the following manifest.
-Using the `litprog sync-manfest` sub-command makes it easy to add new chapters and have the chapter number prefixes of the markdown files be updated appropriatly.
+The literate source is ordered according to the following manifest.
+Using the `litprog sync-manifest` sub-command makes it easy to add new chapters and have the chapter number prefixes of the markdown files be updated appropriately.

 ```yaml
 lptype  : meta